New Red Bull Football Boss Klopp In Stands For Paris FC Game - UrduPoint

 Klopp happily posed for selfies alongside Pierre Ferracci, the president of the Parisian club which was sold to the family of France's richest person Bernard Arnault and Red Bull two months ago.

-The former solid Ligue 2 leaders, Paris FC have had a bad start to the year with consecutive defeats and are now third.
+Paris FC got back winning after consecutive defeats, beating Amiens 1-0 to reclaim top spot in Ligue 2.

-Klopp is due to speak for the first time since taking office on Tuesday at the Red Bull headquarters near Salzburg in Austria.
+Klopp took office on Tuesday at the Red Bull headquarters near Salzburg in Austria.

 The 57-year-old won back-to-back Bundesliga titles with Dortmund before moving to Liverpool.
 At the Reds, Klopp won several major trophies, including the Champions League and Premier League.